GSA/recalls_api/README.md

 [![Build Status](https://travis-ci.org/GSA-OCSIT/recalls_api.png)](https://travis-ci.org/GSA-OCSIT/recalls_api)

+When you're buying and using products, safety comes first.

-## Purpose
+## Access the Data

-The Recalls API Server provides access to searchable food, car, and product safety data and recalls.
-This data comes from three federal government sources: (1) food safety data from [FoodSafety.gov](http://www.foodsafety.gov); (2) car safety data from the [National Highway Traffic Safety Administration](http://www.nhtsa.gov/); and (3) product safety data from the [Consumer Product Safety Commission](http://www.cpsc.gov).
+Use our [Recalls API](http://usasearch.howto.gov/developer/recalls.html) to tap into a list of car, drug, food, and product safety data and recalls.

+Se the most recent recalls in [JSON](http://api.usa.gov/recalls/recent.json) or [RSS](http://api.usa.gov/recalls/recent.rss).

-You can see how this data is used when [searching for recalls on USA.gov](http://search.usa.gov/search/news?affiliate=usagov&channel=66).
+You can also see how this data is used when [searching for recalls on USA.gov](http://search.usa.gov/search/news?affiliate=usagov&channel=66).

+## Contribute to the Code

+The server code that runs our [Recalls API](http://usasearch.howto.gov/developer/recalls.html) is here on Github.
+If you're a Ruby developer, keep reading.
+Fork this repo to add features (such as additional datasets) or fix bugs.

-## Ruby
+### Ruby

 You'll need [Ruby 1.9.3](http://www.ruby-lang.org/en/downloads/).

-## Gems
+### Gems

 We use bundler to manage gems.
 You can install bundler and other required gems like this:

     gem install bundler
     bundle install

-## Solr
+### Solr

 We're using [Solr](http://lucene.apache.org/solr/) for fulltext search.
 You can start/stop/reindex Solr like this: